-Probabilistic semantics have been formulated for quantum logic but they are still far from being satisfactory.
-Most probabilistic semantics use probability functions which are actually states, i.e., have the strong orthogonality property and/or the Jauch-Piron property.[2,20,24,27] And it is well-known that there are Lindenbaum-Tarski algebras for quantum logic, i.e., orthomodular lattices, which do not admit a state on them.
-[12] Thus a probability function needed to prove the completeness theorem for the semantics is not guaranteed existence so far as quantum logic proper is concerned.
-Our conjecture is (in the same way as for Kripkean semantics and the relation of accessibility problem) that by adding particular new axioms, thus obtaining a logic between quantum logic and a modular logic, we can assure the existence of such a function.
-[21,22] There is, however, an alternative probabilistic semantics formulated by Morgan [24] whose probability function has its existence assured.
-It would be interesting to know whether there is a parallel between such alternative probabilistic semantics and the afore-mentioned alternative relations of accessibility.
+Probabilistic semantics have been formulated for quantum logic, but they are still far from being satisfactory.
+Most probabilistic semantics use probability functions which are actually states, i.e., have the strong orthogonality property and/or the Jauch-Piron property (Bodiou, 1957; Mączyński, 1973; Morgan, 1983; Pavičić, 1987a).
+And it is well known that there are Lindenbaum-Tarski algebras for quantum logic, i.e., orthomodular lattices, which do not admit a state on them (Greechie, 1971).
+Thus, a probability function needed to prove the completeness theorem for the semantics is not guaranteed existence so far as quantum logic proper is concerned.
+Our conjecture is (in the same way as for Kripkean semantics and the relation of the accessibility problem) that by adding particular new axioms, thus obtaining a logic between quantum logic and a modular logic, we can assure the existence of such a function (Mayet, 1985, 1986).
+There is, however, an alternative probabilistic semantics formulated by Morgan (1983) whose probability function has its existence assured.
+It would be interesting to know whether there is a parallel between such alternative probabilistic semantics and the aforementioned alternative relations of accessibility.